-In this session under The Rector’s Programme, students can get to engage with Professor Tommy Koh, Rector of Tembusu College, on the issue of China's Role in ASEAN and its Impact on Singapore's Future.
-Professor Tommy Koh is Chairman of the Centre for International Law, Special Advisor of the Institute of Policy Studies and was Singapore's Permanent Representative to the UN, Ambassador to the US, and Director of the Institute of Policy Studies.
+In this session under The Rector’s Programme, a small group of students will get to engage with Professor Tommy Koh to discuss on the issue of China's Role in ASEAN and its Impact on Singapore's Future.
+Prof Koh is the Chairman of the Centre for International Law, Special Advisor of the Institute of Policy Studies and was Singapore's Permanent Representative to the UN, Ambassador to the US, and Director of the Institute of Policy Studies.

 Dou Dou is a recent graduate of the NUS-Waseda Double Degree Programme (DDP) who currently works at NSAID New Australian Institute of Social Development.
 Since completing the DDP, he has spent much of his time on qualitative research projects with non-profit organisations in Yunnan, and his work questions whether modernisation truly brings social development to rural villages in China.
 In this talk, Dou will share and discuss some of his experiences during his research in Yunnan, and will also touch on research opportunities for USP students.
 Dou will be joined by Li Aiyu, an experienced social worker, and USP alum Zhang Xintian (History + USP, Class of 2015) whose work at the DBS Foundation sheds some light on the application of innovative solutions to facilitate social development in China.